-Oracle Data Safe is a cloud native service that provides security features such as assessments, auditing, and data masking and is free for Oracle Database Cloud Service.
+Oracle Data Safe is a cloud native service that provides security features such as assessments, auditing, and data masking, and is free to use with database systems.

-Your DB System's cloud network (VCN) must be able to access patches stored in Oracle Object Storage.
+Your database system’s cloud network (VCN) must be able to access updates stored in OCI Object Storage.
 You can do this by configuring a service gateway, which enables cloud resources without public IP addresses to privately access Oracle services such as Oracle Object Storage.

-Use custom database software images to apply interim patches or one-offs.
-We recommend that you do not apply on-premises quarterly bundle patches using the OPatch utility.
-These patches may not work without applying additional cloud specific patches.
-Instead, you should apply cloud-customized quarterly patches that are available through the Oracle Cloud Infrastructure Database Cloud Service console and REST APIs.
+Use custom database software images to apply interim updates or one-offs.
+We recommend that you do not apply on-premises quarterly bundle updates using the OPatch utility.
+These updates may not work without applying additional cloud specific updates.
+Instead, you should apply cloud-customized quarterly updates that are available through the Oracle Cloud Infrastructure console and REST APIs.

 Yes.
 Custom database software images can be used.

 Yes.
-There will be downtime for 1-node DB Systems.
-2-node RAC virtual machine DB System patching is rolling, 1-node at a time.
+There will be downtime for 1-node virtual machine database systems.
+2-node RAC virtual machine database system updating is rolling, 1-node at a time.
 You can also configure Oracle Data Guard to minimize downtime.
 Follow the Maximum Availability Architecture (MAA) best practices.

-Your DB System or database home will be in the ”Available” state if the patch fails.
-The patch history can indicate the reason the operation failed.
-To debug the root cause of failure, you can access detailed patching-related logs by accessing your host.
+Your database system or database home will be in the ”Available” state if the update fails.
+The update history can indicate the reason the operation failed.
+To debug the root cause of failure, you can access detailed updating-related logs by accessing your host.
 If the log information is not helpful in debugging the issue, you can file a request with Oracle Support to help determine the root cause.

-Yes, your DB System should be on the same or higher version than your database home.
-To avoid version conflicts, you should apply DB System patches first, followed by database home patches.
-If you do not follow this order, you will get an error message while applying the patch.
+Yes, your database system should be on the same or higher version than your database.
+To avoid version conflicts, you should apply database system updates first, followed by database updates.
+If you do not follow this order, you will get an error message while applying the update.

-Yes.
-DB System patches are available for DB Systems using Grid Infrastructure/ASM storage management.
-DB System patches don’t include the OS updates.
+Yes, database system updates include Grid Infrastructure updates and are available for database systems using Grid Infrastructure/ASM storage management.
+Database system updates don’t include OS updates.

-No. OS patching is currently not supported.
-You must access the host directly to manually patch the OS through the command line.
-Refer to Bare Metal and Virtual Machine DB System OS Updates.
+OS updates are currently not supported through the OCI console or APIs using the patching feature.
+You must access the host directly to manually update the OS through the command line.
+Refer to the documentation for virtual machine database system OS updates.

 Yes.
-Database patches are cumulative.
-New Oracle Database Cloud Service patches contain patches from previous DB System or DB home patches of the same version.
+Database updates are cumulative.
+New updates contain updates from previous database system or database updates of the same version.

-The database backup and restore feature enables you to use the Oracle Cloud Infrastructure Console, CLI and REST APIs to create and manage backups of your databases.
+The database backup and restore feature enables you to use the OCI console and REST APIs to create and manage backups of your databases.
 You can also restore your existing database from a backup or create a new database from a backup.

-The backup and restore feature provides Console, CLI and Rest APIs to create and manage backups.
-When you use the Console, you can create full backups or set up automatic incremental backups with a few clicks.
-Similarly, you can view your backups and restore your database using the last known good state, a point-in-time, or SCN (System Change Number).
-You can also create a new database from your backup in an existing or a new DB System.
+The backup and restore feature enables the OCI console and Rest APIs to create and manage backups.
+When you use the console, you can create full backups or set up automatic incremental backups with a few clicks.
+Similarly, you can view your backups and restore your database using the last known good state, a point in time, or SCN (system change number).
+You can also create a new database from your backup in a new database system.

-When you enable automatic backups for a database, Oracle Database Cloud Service will create the first level 0 backup.
+When you enable automatic backups for a database, a first level 0 backup will be created.
 After the first backup, level 1 backups will run every day until the next weekend.
 Every weekend, a new level 0 backup will be created.
-Automatic backups enabled for the first time after November 20, 2018 on any database will run between 00:00 AM and 06:00 AM in the time zone of the DB System's region.
+Automatic backups enabled for the first time after November 20, 2018 on any database will run between 00:00 AM and 06:00 AM in the time zone of the database system's region.
 If you have enabled automatic backups on a database before this date, the backup window for the database will continue to be between 00:00 AM and 06:00 AM UTC.

 Yes.
 All your backups are encrypted with the same master key used for TDE encryption.

-Your backups are stored in Oracle Cloud Infrastructure Object Storage.
-Oracle Object Storage was designed from the ground up to be highly durable.
-Data is stored redundantly across multiple storage servers and across multiple Availability Domains.
+Your backups are stored in OCI Object Storage.
+Object Storage was designed from the ground up to be highly durable.
+Data is stored redundantly across multiple storage servers and across multiple availability domains.
 Data integrity is actively monitored using checksums, and corrupt data is detected and auto-repaired.
 Any loss in data redundancy is automatically detected and self-healed, without any customer impact.

-If you are using the backup and restore feature, your backup operations can fail if the database or DB System is not in an ”Available” state.
-Actions like patching, SSH key addition, and Data Guard operations can change the DB System or database state.
-To avoid backup failure, ensure that these actions are not performed during the backup window (00:00 - 06:00 UTC).
-If an automatic incremental backup fails, the Oracle Database Cloud Service retries the backup operation during the next day’s backup window.
-For a failed on-demand backup, you must manually retry the operation when both DB System and database is available.
+If you are using the backup and restore feature, your backup operations can fail if the database or database system is not in an ”Available” state.
+Actions like updating, SSH key addition, and Data Guard operations can change the database system or database state.
+To avoid backup failure, ensure that these actions are not performed during the backup window.
+If an automatic incremental backup fails, the service retries the backup operation during the next day’s backup window.
+For a failed on-demand backup, you must manually retry the operation when both database system and database is available.

 No. Automatic incremental backups are not enabled by default.
 You can enable the option during database creation or at any time after the database is provisioned.

-Automatic backups are deleted when a DB System is terminated.
-On-demand full backups remain in Oracle Object Storage as standalone backups when a DB System is terminated.
-You can later restore standalone backups to a new database on a DB System.
+Automatic backups are deleted when a database system is terminated.
+On-demand full backups remain in Oracle Object Storage as standalone backups when a database system is terminated.
+You can later restore standalone backups to a new database on a database system.

-2-node RAC VM DB Systems provide server high availability to protect against unplanned downtime due to server or database instance failure or planned downtime due to maintenance.
-You can also launch DB Systems in different Availability Domains or regions and configure Data Guard between them.
-Oracle Data Guard ensures high availability, data protection, and disaster recovery.
+2-node RAC virtual machine database systems protect against downtime due to server or database instance failure.
+You can also launch database systems in different availability domains or Regions and configure Oracle Data Guard between them.

-You can review Data Guard for High Availability and Maximum Availability Architecture (MAA) best practices for more information about setting up a zero data loss, highly available configuration for Oracle databases.
+Review Data Guard for High Availability and Maximum Availability Architecture (MAA) best practices for more information about setting up a highly available configuration for Oracle databases.

 All Enterprise database editions support Data Guard.
 Enterprise Extreme Performance edition supports Active Data Guard.